msdickinson/blog/content/posts/whats-hugo.md

 ## Conclusion

 After careful thought on multiple system designs a plan emerged that fits well for the user stories and coding principles.
 Next walking though implementation decisions with SOILD using dependency injection.
-Considerations with unit and integeartion testing were reviewed.
+Considerations with unit and integration testing were reviewed.
 Then creating a general guideline for APIS using N-Tier, proxies, and SQL Scripts.
-Finally looking thought request flows and protyping to find cross cutting concerns.
+Finally looking thought request flows and prototyping to find cross cutting concerns.

-These considerations have help set the table to hit the ground running with a clear high level plan.
-I have heard that designing to early can cause over archtecture instead of growing it as you need it.
-I have found that by the time its a major problem it can be a massive effort and level of risk to change it.
-Even if its a moderate effort explaning to your boss that you need take a few days, weeks, months to rewrite code for maintaince is a up hill battle.
+These considerations have help set the table to hit the ground running with a clear high-level plan.
+I have heard that designing to early can cause over architecture instead of growing it as you need it.
+I have found that by the time it’s a major problem it can be a massive effort and level of risk to change it.
+Even if it’s a moderate effort explaining to your boss that you need take a few days, weeks, months to rewrite code for maintenance is an uphill battle.